Kong/kong-pongo/README.md

 ## Test initialization

-By default when the test container is started, it will look for a `.rockspec` file, if it find one, then it will install that rockspec file with the `--deps-only` flag.
+By default when the test container is started, it will look for a `.rockspec` file, if it finds one, then it will install that rockspec file with the `--deps-only` flag.
 Meaning it will not install that rock itself, but if it depends on any external libraries, those rocks will be installed.